-Capturing birthdays are important, as they are something you will always look back on.
-People spend a good amount on such occasions and also take help of professional services for a successful event.
+As per a lifestyle blogger from Mediatimes, capturing birthdays are important, as they are something you will always look back on.
+People spend a good amount on such occasions and also take the help of professional services for a successful event.
 As per Jenny who runs online store Chef Wears says it is not rare for people to hire event planners who organise chefs, cakes, party stuff, decorations and more.

 A young person’s birthday is a cherished event.
 Capturing photos that will be looked at with smiles and happy memories are especially important during their young age.